U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 OECD Europe.
 EIA expects demand for oil products in OECD Europe to plateau as most countries will see their population remain flat.
 Oil output from the North Sea, the largest source of European production and the location of the Brent International price benchmark, reached its peak production level in 1996, and EIA expects an average annual decline of 2.9% from 2010 to 2020.
 EIA projects overall natural gas production to decline about 2.6% annually from 2010 to 2020 before returning to 2010 levels in 2040.
 European natural gas consumption will grow at a modest 0.3% per year from 2010 to 2020.

 Less common are countries that are net importers of one fuel and net exports of the other.
 OECD Latin America (top left, consisting of Mexico and Chile) is an overall oil exporter but relies on imported natural gas (primarily from U.S. pipelines to Mexico).
 Brazil will also join this group in the near future when it ramps up production in its offshore oil fields.
-Finally, Africa as a whole and Australia/New Zealand (bottom right) consume more oil than they produce but export natural gas.
+Finally, Australia/New Zealand (bottom right) consume more oil than they produce but export natural gas.
 Australia's natural gas export market is projected to increase markedly as planned LNG export terminals come on line.

 Note: Import reliance is expressed as (consumption-production)/consumption.
 While a country can only import up to 100% of consumption, there is no limit to the extent exports can exceed consumption.